A chocolate covered coconut ball that has a bite taken out of it on a white plate with more truffles in the backbround.

 • Microwave in 30-second increments, stirring in between, until the chocolate is melted.
 This should about 60-90 seconds total.

-• Use a fork to dip the coconut balls into the chocolate mixture, tapping any excess chocolate off the coconut balls.
+• Use a fork to dip each ball into the chocolate, tapping off the excess.

-• Let the chocolate set for about 30 minutes before serving.
-Chill until ready to serve.
+• Let the chocolate set for 30 minutes before serving.

 Notes

-• For a dairy-free option, use coconut sweetened condensed milk and dairy-free dark chocolate.
+• Dairy-free: Use coconut sweetened condensed milk and dairy-free chocolate chips.

 Nutrition